uutzinger/RasPi_InstallScripts/installSystem.md

 cd zram-config
 sudo sh install.sh
 ```
-if necessary modify the settings
+Its usually not necessary to modify the zram settings
 ```
 sudo nano /etc/ztab
 ```